Table of Contents

 A permalink is simply the hyperlink used to direct people to a specific webpage.
-It’s considered permanent because it generally shouldn’t changed as this can break existing links to the corresponding page (however in practice, changing permalinks can have huge SEO benefits).
+It’s considered permanent because it generally shouldn’t change as this can break existing links to the corresponding page (however, in practice, changing permalinks can have huge SEO benefits).

 The most beneficial use of permalinks is SEO.
 Permalinks help to boost the page rankings on the search engine results pages (SERPs) as it informs the search engines what posts and pages are all about.

-It also helps the search engines to index the posts/pages better for the relevant keywords.
-For example, if your post contains information about desserts and chocolates your post will be something like this: https://www.test.com/desserts-chocolates.
+It also helps search engines to index the posts/pages better for the relevant keywords.
+For example, if your post contains information about desserts and chocolates, your post will be something like this: https://www.test.com/desserts-chocolates.

-Having your website organised is important as it provides high quality UX for the website visitor’s.
-Permalinks help to organise your website’s structure and leads to better user engagement.
+Organizing your website is important as it provides high-quality UX for website visitors.
+Permalinks help to organize your website’s structure and lead to better user engagement.

 You can also create custom permalinks in WordPress.
-Let’s have a close look as to how you can achieve this.
+Let’s have a close look at how you can achieve this.

-You can select from the available tags and then click on Save Changes.
+You can select from the available tags (we’d cover them shortly) and then click on Save Changes.
 Once it is saved, all posts on your WordPress website will follow this new structure.